The course is part of this learning path

 In the cloud, a network can be built using a script, which means they’re documented and can be reproduced.
 The resources deployed into that network can then be created using scripts.
 So, in the cloud, we need to stop thinking of resources as long- running hardware and see them as software resources.

-In a traditional world, if a resource begins to fail, it needs to be taken out of service, analyzed, repaired and then put back into service.
+In a traditional world, if a resource begins to fail, it needs to be taken out of service, analysed, repaired and then put back into service.
 In the cloud, the resource is simply terminated and the script that created it is re-run – assuming the reason for the failure wasn't the script itself!

 For many individuals working in IT, this is a mindset shift.